-6. Add Section R303.9 to read:
+9. Add Section R303.9 to read:

 R303.9 Insect screens.
-Every door, window and other outside opening required for ventilation purposes shall be supplied with approved tightly fitted screens of not less than 16 mesh per inch and every swinging door shall have a self-closing device.
+Every door, window and other outside opening required for ventilation purposes shall be supplied with approved tightly fitted screens of not less than 16 mesh per inch (16 mesh per 25 mm) and every screen door used for insect control shall have a self-closing device.

-7. Add Section R306.5 to read:
+10. Add Section R306.5 to read:

 R306.5 Water supply sources and sewage disposal systems.
 The water and drainage system of any building or premises where plumbing fixtures are installed shall be connected to a public or private water-supply and a public or private sewer system.
-Where applicable, water supply sources and sewage disposal systems shall be regulated by the Virginia Department of Health.
+As provided for in Section 103.11 for functional design, water supply sources and sewage disposal systems are regulated and approved by the Virginia Department of Health and the Virginia Department of Environmental Quality.